petabencana/sitioss-reports/README.md

 * maxFiles - number of log files to retain
 * logDirectory - Specify a full path to the log directory.
 If not specified, the application directory will be used.

-#### Twitter account configuration
-Set the app authentication parameters as provided by Twitter.
-See the [ntwitter-module](https://github.com/AvianFlu/ntwitter) documentation for more details.
-* usernameReplyBlacklist - Twitter usernames (without @, comma separated for multiples) which will never be sent to in response to tweet processing

-#### Twitter send parameters
-* send_enabled [true | false] - set to true to enable confirmation request tweets to be sent.
-* addTimestamp [true | false] - if true, append a timestamp to each sent tweet.

-#### Twitter message text
-The messages are stored in objects, where the object name is the name of the message.
-Within the object, the property name (key) is the language, and the value is the message text.
-There is also a top-level 'defaultLanguage' property which is used if the language code from the tweet cannot be resolved.

-##### Languages
-* in - Bahasa Indonesian (language code from Gnip)
-* id - Bahasa Indonesian (language code from Twitter)
-* en - English

-##### Messages
-Messages can be at most 109 characters long if addTimestamp is enabled, or 123 characters long if addTimestamp is disabled.
-* invite_text - Text for confirmation request tweets
-* askforgeo_text - Text for geolocation reminders
-* thanks_text - Thank-you message for confirmed tweet

 #### Postgres connection
 * conString - PostgreSQL connection details string (see node-postgres module documenation)[https://github.com/brianc/node-postgres]
 * postgres tables as defined in database schema